Keeping the HVAC/R Support Network Safe and Compliant During the COVID-19 Pandemic

 Compliance is Still Required

-The COVID-19 might be a pandemic, but it does not change any of the requirements to comply with Federal, State or Local regulations related to refrigerant use, leak rates, maintenance needs or leak inspections.
+The COVID-19 might be a pandemic, but it does not change any of the requirements to comply with Federal, State or Local regulations related to refrigerant use, leak rates, maintenance needs or leak inspections that are important for environmental sustainability.
 Yes, the EPA and all the state governments expect you to comply, because the offices that oversee the regulations are not in charge of the legislation, they are there to execute the orders given to them by the legislature that governs them.

 We have been speaking with regulatory agencies all over the US for the past few weeks to calibrate the needs and inquire about adjustments, they are all firmly letting us know that all regulations and their requirements remain firmly in place.
 A big concern would be to assume improperly that government agencies have relaxed requirements and later find out you were wrong – this is how violations happen and fines get issued.